gustavohenke/bselect/README.md

 ```

 ## Bugs
-If you've found any problems, [don't be aware to tell me!](https://github.com/gustavohenke/bselect/issues/new)
+If you've found any problems, [don't be afraid to tell me!](https://github.com/gustavohenke/bselect/issues/new)

 ## License
 MIT